 Fresh coconut meat ca last 3-4 days in the fridge, while coconut water can last 2-3 days before turning funky.

-If you want to store the coconut for long term choose freezing it.
+If you want to store the coconut for the long term choose to freeze it.
 This way you can keep coconut meat for up to 8 months.

-Grate the coconut pieces, squeezing out the liquid, and put it in an airtight container.
+Grate the coconut pieces, squeeze out the liquid, and put them in an airtight container.
 Make sure you’ve got as much air removed as possible and that the lid is sealed before you put it in the freezer.

 The coconut may expand a little when kept in the freezer, so make sure you leave a little room in the container before putting it inside.